 The trip down along Peninsula Onsala was a varied experience: rain, heavy rain or cloudburst.
 The headwind gained and I began to note a northerly current (at home I learned from a fisherman with GPS that there had been a northerly one knot current during the afternoon).
 A high-intensity workout for nine hours!

 Thunderstorm at night at island Tornö – I left the camera shutter open for a couple of extended exposures, but did not manage to catch any of the intense lightning.
 The lights at the horizon are a ferry and a tanker.

 Two days of hard work and wet hands led to blisters on the hands, to an extent I have never experienced.

 Night at Tornö – with deafening frog concert at dusk and dawn.

 At lighthouse Hallands Svartskär the sky cleared, the wind died and it became suddenly four to five degrees warmer, and somewhat surprised I sat in the afternoon sun after a nice swim with my supper at island Malö.
 The rest was easy and I passed island Utsö, power plant Ringhals and landed in Bua at about eight pm.
-70 miles in two days, in rain, in hard head wind and against a current.
-I was quite happy to step out of the kayak and into normal clothes...
+70 miles in two days, in rain, in a hard headwind and against a current.
+I was quite happy to step out of the kayak and into dry, clean clothes...

 Island Lövö in the south of fjord Hakefjorden